Steve Morse: Picking

-Morse consciously avoids the use hammer-ons and pull-offs.
+Morse consciously avoids the use of hammer-ons and pull-offs.
 While he contends these work for the blues-inspired licks of guitarists such as Alvin Lee, Jimi Hendrix and Jimmy Page, for faster and more technical music it's better to pick all notes.
 This change of technique was inspired by Led Zeppelin's "Communication Breakdown", especially the guitar solos.
 One of his friends had a guitar magazine and showed him an article about the band.
 He said to Morse: "Look, [Page] practices nine hours a day and he picks every note!"
 Morse tried it out; he said that he "lost a lot of the soul and fluidity of my playing, but I kept at it" until he finally "started to get a breakthrough."
 The definite turning point came when he watched the Mahavishnu Orchestra at the University of Miami playing Inner Mounting Flame (1971) live.
 That "made a big impression".
 He also noted that John McLaughlin "was picking everything."